Gbenga48/Postman-task/README.md

 # Postman-aboutme
-This is my first repository configuring to get notification on slack
+This is my first repository configuring to get notifications on slack